jmu-iseg/pjs-ebd-ws22_23/README.md

 - xgboost==1.7.3

 ### Installation
-Please check the tutorial "Technische_Dokumentation.pdf"
+Please check the tutorial "docs/Technische_Dokumentation.pdf"

 ### Usage
-Please check the tutorial "Anwenderdokumentation.pdf"
+Please check the tutorial "docs/Anwenderdokumentation.pdf"

 ## Contributing
 ### Contributions are welcome.
 Please create a pull request for any changes or bug fixes.